Slightly-Modified-Technologies/mbl_playground/README.md

 ### TODO

 - GO Through and take images and add them to each components read me :) also add some links to each branch here.

+## Additional Note

+I have also compressed zipped the components projects and added them to this. it's got the originally written code in it.
+I will also be putting that on an HDD external storage device for memory keepsake.